benmpark/outabout/README.md

 ### Next Steps

-- Get more weather data via the API calls
-- Create the function that will take the data and find the best time (based on preferences, availability) to get out and about (or 'outabout')
+- Create the function that will take the data and find the best time (based on preferences, availability) to get out and about (or 'outabout')\
-- Deal with the relative-to-sun timing
+- Tidy up the layout.
-  - convert the phrases (e.g., morning golden hour) to specific times
-  - disable already-passed solar events based on the current time
 - Time zone support (detect via browser, but also update based on location)

 ## Contents